amuvavi/coding-challenge/README.md

-Insurance Quotation API - Coding Challenge
+# Insurance Quotation API - Coding Challenge

 This repository contains the backend and frontend solution for a full-stack coding challenge.
 The application provides a RESTful API to calculate insurance policy quotations based on age, trip duration, and currency.
 It is built using Laravel 12 and follows modern architectural best practices.

-##Project Overview
+# Project Overview
 The core feature is a quotation calculation engine exposed via a secure API endpoint.
 The project includes:

-A RESTful API built with Laravel 12.
+- A RESTful API built with Laravel 12.

-JWT-based authentication to secure the API.
+- JWT-based authentication to secure the API.

-A robust backend architecture using the Action-Service-Repository pattern.
+- A robust backend architecture using the Action-Service-Repository pattern.

-A database seeder to create a default user for testing.
+- A database seeder to create a default user for testing.

-A comprehensive test suite using Pest.
+- A comprehensive test suite using Pest.

-A simple Blade-based frontend with a login form and a quotation form to demonstrate a real-world API consumption flow.
+- A simple Blade-based frontend with a login form and a quotation form to demonstrate a real-world API consumption flow.

-##Technologies & Tools
+# Technologies & Tools

-Backend: Laravel 12, PHP 8.2+
+- Backend: Laravel 12, PHP 8.2+

-Authentication: tymon/jwt-auth for JSON Web Tokens.
+- Authentication: tymon/jwt-auth for JSON Web Tokens.

-Database: MySQL (or your preferred SQL database).
+- Database: MySQL (or your preferred SQL database).

-Testing: Pest for feature and unit tests.
+- Testing: Pest for feature and unit tests.

-Local Development: Instructions provided for both Laravel Sail (Docker) and a native environment (e.g., Laravel Herd, Valet).

-##Local Setup Instructions
-You can set up the project using either Laravel Sail (Docker) for a containerized environment or a local PHP environment like Herd.

-##Using a Local Environment (Herd/Valet)
+# Using a Local Environment (Herd/Valet)

 Clone the Repository